 You may have questions about what to expect when you arrive at Aryaloka for a retreat, class or special event.
-The information and handy tips below will help to prepare you for your visit.
+The information below will help to prepare you for your visit.

 For Tuesday Sangha Nights:

 Sangha Nights at Aryaloka are from 6:45-9:00, when we gather to meditate and explore aspects of Buddhism through workshops, talks, study, ritual, or discussion.
 The emphasis is on practical application of Buddhist principles in our own lives.
-Although there is no fee for this event, donations are appreciated.
+Although there is no registration fee for this event, a $10 donation per class is suggested.

 For more on Sangha Nights, see a full description of activities here.

 Classes are typically held on a weekend day or in a series of evening sessions.
-Day classes include lunch and all classes typically include needed materials.
+Weekend classes longer than four hours include lunch and all classes typically include needed materials.

 Overnight retreats are held on weekends or during the week.